AdaptiveMotorControlLab/AmadeusGPT/README.md

 ```bash
 make app
 ```
-- You can use AmadeusGPT directly in python: iPython, Jupyter Notebooks, Google Colab, etc. For a quick start, see our `\examples` directory that hosts demo data and a Jupyter Notebook!
+- You can use AmadeusGPT directly in python: iPython, Jupyter Notebooks etc. For a quick start, see our `\examples` directory that hosts demo data and a Jupyter Notebook!
 Enjoy!
+-  Note if you use Google Colab, you still need to clone the repo (to access the demo data and installation script) and run installation script (after modifying the conda path)

 ## Citation